fentas/nixos/docs/installed_software.md

 ripgrep
 git
 fastfetch
-lf
-tmux
-zellij
-pciutils
-usbutils
-gh
-eza
-zoxide
-du-dust
-nh
-nil
-alejandra
-lazygit
-bat
-various configs needd
+lf - i was a bit interested in using a terminal based file manager. now i realize it literally doesn't matter and dolphin is good. tmux - i just use zellij or multiple alacritty windows zellij pciutils usbutils gh eza zoxide - replaced with z fish plugin du-dust - i don't use it nh nil alejandra lazygit bat various configs needed

 ## Useful desktop stuff!
-noisetorch
+noisetorch - ended up being not useful. use vesktop which has noise suppression support. i kind of hate linux audio...

 ## Main shell